Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Data residency US/EU optional (enterprise) US by default

-Where Real Multilingual Shines
+Where Real Multilingual Matters

 With OpenAI text-embedding-3-small, cross-lingual recall is acceptable but there’s bleed — Spanish queries sometimes prioritise mediocre Spanish docs over better English ones.
 With Embed v3 multilingual, semantic similarity is computed better regardless of language.